DidactHQ/didact-docs/docs/core-concepts/architecture/didact-engine.md

 Ultimately, this results in more money spent on larger amounts of infrastructure for similar levels of job throughput.
 On the contrary, the C# language is naturally multithreaded, so this is not an issue for C# applications like Didact Engine.

+## Plug and Play

+I won't go into detail about this here, but Didact Engine is primarily responsible for the plug-and-play friendliness of the Didact platform.
+The engine is what gracefully consumes, integrates, and manages your flow library plugins.
+This enables extremely convenient modifications to your Flows while maintaining a convenient, always-running status for the engine itself.

 ## Ease of Deployment

 One of the major benefits of modern dotnet is the incredible ease of cross-platform deployment strategies.